rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 18 more

 ### database
-- Used by modules: traceability, cost_management, masters_crud, sku_production, material_writeoff, blending, system_config, masters_common
+- Used by modules: material_writeoff, sku_production, cost_management, system_config, traceability, masters_common, masters_crud, blending
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py